neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	prototype(MyYouTube).width = '400px'
 	prototype(MyYouTube).showFullScreen = ${true}

-So far, we have seen how to define and instanciate prototypes from scratch.
+So far, we have seen how to define and instantiate prototypes from scratch.
 However, often you will want to use an *existing TypoScript prototype* as basis for a new one.
 This can be currently done by *subclassing* a TypoScript prototype using the `<` operator::